The Silver Lining for eBay in Amazon's Q2 Report

-Some of the best investment stories of the past 25 years started with investors who recognized the potential of a small-cap stock.
-Just think of being an early investor in a company like Amazon (NASDAQ:AMZN), which was a $7 stock in 1998, or Tesla (NASDAQ:TSLA), which had a market cap of just over $1 billion in 2010.
+Some of the best stocks to buy in the past 25 years started as small-cap stocks.
+Amazon (NASDAQ:AMZN) was a $7 stock in 1998, and Tesla (NASDAQ:TSLA) had a market valuation of just over $1 billion in 2010.

-Of course, not every small-cap stock becomes a giant.
-Investing in the stocks of small companies can be very rewarding, but it comes with risks that investors need to understand.
-Here’s a closer look at what small-cap stocks are, how to choose the best ones, and how to figure out if they’re right for you.
+Of course, not every small-cap company becomes a giant.
+Investing in small companies can be rewarding, but also comes with risks that investors need to understand.
+Here’s a close look at small-cap stocks, including our picks for some of the best.

 |Micro-cap companies||Less than $300 million|

 |Small-cap companies||$300 million to $2 billion|

 |Mega-cap companies||More than $200 billion|